-The Chief of Campus Public Safety has regular meetings with the local Chief of Police to share information and to gather additional information about relevant crimes.
+The Director /Chief of Campus Public Safety has regular meetings with leadership at Conway Police Department to share information and to gather additional information about relevant crimes.
 Hendrix will work with the local police when concerns are brought to our attention that affects the campus or our community.